 • The document is current within three years.

-Students should present their documentation in a timely manner; however, gathering comprehensive documentation should not be a barrier to a student seeking support.
 A student may be asked to submit additional documentation related to the current impact of functional limitations on academic and other life activities if further information is required to make an accommodation determination.
+However, gathering comprehensive documentation should not be a barrier to a student seeking support from DSS.

-The following are examples of the types of documentation DSS will request to make accommodation determinations:
+The following are examples of the types of documentation DSS may require to make accommodation determinations:

-Physical Disability, Chronic Health Impairment, or Sensory Impairment
+Physical Disability, Chronic Health Impairment, Traumatic Brain Injury or Sensory Impairment (Vision / Hearing)

 • A letter or assessment report from a medical professional verifying a disability and explaining its impact on one or more life activities, including learning.